Ingersoll Rand (IR)

 Ingersoll Rand Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Ingersoll Rand’s ROIC averaged 2.2 percentage point increases over the last few years.
+On average, Ingersoll Rand’s ROIC increased by 1.5 percentage points annually each year over the last few years.
 This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.

 11. Balance Sheet Assessment